Navigate today’s most pressing health industry challenges with a leading global expert by your side.

 Manage complex risks using data-driven insights, advanced approaches, and deep industry experience.

 This is a place where your ideas and insights make an impact.
 Where an independent, entrepreneurial spirit is an advantage.
 And where diversity of thought and experience makes us who we are.

 Data-driven insight.
 Deep expertise.
 Transformative innovation.
 Since 1947, Milliman has delivered intelligent solutions to improve health and financial security.

-Samantha Tomicki is a healthcare analytics consultant with the New York office of Milliman.
-She joined the firm in 2016.
+Mike Gaal is a principal and consulting actuary with the Chicago office of Milliman.
+He joined the firm in 2014.